Native QR Factorization on Programmable Photonic Meshes: Introduction

 In this work we propose an analog QR procedure tailored to universal unitary meshes.
 The key primitive is a tunable $2\times2$ interferometric block whose phase parameters can be adjusted to \emph{concentrate} optical power from two inputs into a single output, thereby implementing a complex Givens rotation.
 By composing such local power concentration operations within a triangular Reck mesh \cite{reckExperimentalRealizationAny1994}, the device configures a left unitary transformation $U$ satisfying $UA = R$, where $R$ is upper triangular and can be directly measured, column by column, from the optical outputs.
 The standard QR factorization then follows as $A=QR$ with $Q:=U^\dagger$.
 Importantly, the unitary factor is stored in the settings of the mesh.
 When needed, it can be queried optically using reciprocity and inverting calibrated phases \cite{pottonReciprocityOptics2004}.

 Beyond a single factorization, we show that the same hardware can implement the factor swap update of the iterative QR eigenvalue algorithm using mirrored inverse modules (Section~\ref{sec:QR alg}).
-We also provide compatible optical procedures for Hessenberg reduction and Bidiagonalization (Sections~\ref{sec:Hessenberg} and \ref{sec:Bidiagonal}), which are standard preprocessors for efficient QR- and SVD-based spectral computations.
+We also provide compatible optical procedures for Hessenberg reduction and bidiagonalization (Sections~\ref{sec:Hessenberg} and \ref{sec:Bidiagonal}), which are standard preprocessors for efficient QR- and SVD-based spectral computations.
+In Section~\ref{sec:Systolic} we compare our proposal against the systolic computational architecture \cite{kung1978systolic}.
 Finally, Section~\ref{sec:Hardware} analyzes finite precision control.